Pyxus/fray/docs/state-management/guide/controlling-state-transitions.md

 ## What Is A Transition?

-Visualizing the state machine as a graph, a transition is the connecting line from one state to another.
-Whether or not the state machine can access another state is dependent on the conditions defined within these transitions.
-Within fray only deterministic transitions are allowed, meaning there can only be one connecting line btween any two states.
+When visualizing the state machine as a graph, a transition represents the connecting line from one state to another.
+The ability of the state machine to access another state depends on the conditions specified within these transitions.
+In Fray, only deterministic transitions are permitted, meaning that there can be only one connecting line between any two states.

 [comment]: <Show picture depicting transition allowing one flow and not another>

 ## When Do Transitions Occur?

-State transitions can only occur under the following conditions:
+Transitions can only occur under the following conditions:

 1. All transition prerequisites are true.
-2. Auto advance is disabled, or if it is enabled all advance conditions are true.
+2. Auto advance is disabled, or if it is enabled, all advance conditions are true.
 3. The transition accepts the given input.
-4. And the transition swtich mode is `SwitchMode.Immediate`, or switch mode is `SwitchMode.AtEnd` and the current state is done processing.
+4. And the transition switch mode is SwitchMode.Immediate, or the switch mode is SwitchMode.AtEnd and the current state is done processing.

-This being the case there are 4 ways to control the flow from one state to another.
+Given these conditions, there are four ways to control the flow from one state to another.

 ## Defining Prerequisite and Advance Conditions

 ### What Are Conditions?

-In fray a condition is a parameterless function which returns a boolean mapped to a string name.
-These conditions are used to define the prerequisites and advance conditions of a transition.
-Prerequisites are a set of conditions which must be satisfied before a transition is allowed to occur.
-In contrast advance conditions are a set of conditions which if satisfied, and auto-advance is enabled, will cause a transition to occur.
-You can think of prerequisites as declaring "this must before true before you are allowed to transition", and advance conditions declaring "if this is true then try to transition."
+In Fray, a condition is a parameterless function that returns a boolean mapped to a string name.
+These conditions are utilized to define the prerequisite and advance conditions of a transition.
+Prerequisites consist of conditions that must be satisfied before a transition is allowed to occur.
+On the other hand, advance conditions are conditions that, if satisfied and with auto-advance enabled, trigger a transition.
+You can imagine prerequisites as stating "this must be true before you are allowed to transition," and advance conditions as declaring "if this is true, then try to transition."

 ### How Are Conditions Used?

-In order to use conditions they must first be registered within the state machine which can be done using the builders `register_conditions()` method.
-Once registered the condition can be used through the string name you give to it.
+To utilize conditions, they must first be registered within the state machine.
+This can be accomplished using the builder's `register_conditions()` method.
+Once registered, conditions can be accessed using the string name assigned to them.

 ```gdscript
 state_machine.initialize({},FrayCompositeState.builder()